-Written by ALP Coaches Alison Powers, Patricia Schwager and Jennifer Sharp
+This week’s blog post is a throw back to one written by ALP Coaches Alison Powers, Patricia Schwager, and Jennifer Sharp last year.

 In order to reach peak performance during competition, our bodies and minds need to be prepared and ready.
 What goes on between our ears leading up to the competition and during competition can make or break the result.

-Last week, ALP Coach, Jennifer Sharp wrote about the importance of having a solid mental game leading into a big event.
-She described the things she worked on and prepared for in order to win a World Track Championship.
+ALP Coach Jennifer Sharp has written about the importance of having a solid mental game leading into a big event.
+She’s described the things she’s worked on and prepared for in order to win a World Track Championship.
 All of her preparation lead her to having an ideal Head Space during competition.
 What makes race day "Head Space" so interesting is that it's different for everyone.
-Some athletes like to be quiet and focus on the start line while others prefer to chitchat with teammates or the competition for distraction.
+Some athletes like to be quiet and focused on the start line while others prefer to chitchat with teammates or the competition for distraction.
 No matter where you fall between being focused and chitchatting, it's important to realize what you need to perform your best and to be able to repeat it at each competition.

 Here, are 3 opinions on race day Head Space and how it was achieved day in and day out.

 Being in The Zone by Alison Powers